 No student may register for more than five courses (15 credit hours) during a single semester or two courses (6 credits) in a single summer session.

 For information about courses, check the College website for course descriptions.
 Descriptions are updated as information is received.
 For more in-depth information on courses, please check the link on the College site for sample course syllabi.

 If you are interested in taking an Independent Study course (LBSC 709 or INFM 719), please complete and submit the LBSC 709 or INFM 719 Form for Independent Study.

-If you wish to register for Consortium courses or courses at other UM System schools, you will need to submit a petition, a description of the course, and if available, the syllabus of the desired course to the Student Services Office, which will then take it to the Academic Committee for approval consideration.
+If you wish to register for Consortium courses or courses at other UM System schools, you will need to submit a petition, a description of the course, and if available, the syllabus of the desired course to the Student Services Office, for approval consideration by the Academic Committee.